Amicus/octopress/source/_posts/2013-05-09-clusterfsck-filebased-s3-configuration-kontrol-for-software-clusters.markdown

 ### Step 2 - Use the config

-In your app you first setup the CLUSTER_FSCK_ENV by either using an environment variable or using files (see readme) or setting it directly on ClusterFsck.
+See the [readme.md](https://github.com/Amicus/clusterfsck/blob/master/README.md) for setting up the config and CLUSTER_FSCK_ENV.
 CLUSTER_FSCK_ENV defaults to ‘development’
 ```ruby
 ClusterFsck.environment = “staging”
 ```